Peak District: Geology

 The Peak District is formed almost wholly of sedimentary rocks of the Carboniferous period.
 They make up the carboniferous limestone overlying gritstone, and the coal measures that occur only on the margins and infrequent outcrops of igneous rocks, including lavas, tuffs and volcanic vent agglomerates.
 The general geological structure is that of a broad dome, whose western margins have been intensely faulted and folded.
 Uplift and erosion have sliced the top off the Derbyshire Dome to reveal a concentric outcrop pattern with coal-measured rocks on the eastern and western margins, carboniferous limestone at the core and rocks of millstone grit between them.
 The southern edge of the Derbyshire dome is overlain by sandstones of Triassic age, though they barely impinge on the National Park.
-The White Peak forms a central and southern section with carboniferous limestone found at or near the surface.
+The White Peak forms a central and southern section with carboniferoues limestone found at or near the surface.
 The Dark Peak to the north, east and west is marked by millstone grit outcrops and broad swathes of moorland.

 Earth movements after the Carboniferous period resulted in the up-doming of the area and, particularly in the west, the folding of the rock strata along north–south axes.
 The region was raised in a north–south line which resulted in the dome-like shape and the shales and sandstones were worn away until limestone was exposed.
 At the end of this period, the Earth's crust sank here which led to the area being covered by sea, depositing a variety of new rocks.
 Some time after its deposition, mineral veins were formed in the limestone.
 The veins and rakes have been mined for lead since Roman times.